mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 ## 5 Searching in the Catalog{#api-search}

 Search in the Catalog returns the registered assets that satisfy the search string and filters.
-The search is carried out on all registered assets in the catalog (data sources, data sets, attributes and descriptions of the registered items).
+The search is carried out on all discoverable registered assets in the Catalog (data sources, data sets, attributes, and descriptions of the registered items).
+For more details see [Searching in the Data Hub]( /data-hub/data-hub-catalog/search).

 To try out an example search request using the call described in this section, see [Searching for Registered Assets in the Catalog that have the string: ` sample`](data-hub-api-how-to-examples#get-data-ex)